Quasimorphisms on nonorientable surface diffeomorphism groups: Preliminaries

 \subsection{Pseudo-Anosov mapping class}

 Let ${\rm MCG}(F)$ be the mapping class group of a surface $F$, that is, the group of isotopy classes of (orientation preserving if $F$ is orientable) self-homeomorphisms on $F$.
-For $\varphi \in {\rm Diff}(F)$, $[\varphi]_F \in {\rm MCG}(F)$ denotes the mapping class of $\varphi$.
-Let $S$ be the double covering orientable surface of $N$ and $\pi \colon S \to N$ the orientation double covering map.
-We write $\iota \colon {\rm MCG}(N) \to {\rm MCG}(S)$ for the injective homomorphism induced by $\pi$ (see Birman--Chillingworth \cite[Theorem 1]{Birman--Chillingworth72}, Szepietwski \cite[Lemma 3]{Szepietowski10}, and Gon\c{c}alves--Guaschi--Maldonado~\cite[Theorem 1.1]{Goncalves--Guaschi--Maldonado18}.
-Wu~\cite{Wu87} proved that a mapping class $f \in{\rm MCG}(N)$ is of {\it finite order} (resp. {\it reducible}, {\it pseudo-Anosov}) if $\iota(f)\in{\rm MCG}(S)$ is of {\it finite order} (resp. {\it reducible}, {\it pseudo-Anosov}).
-Moreover according to Thurston~\cite{Thurston88}, there is Nielsen-Thurston classification for ${\rm MCG}(N)$ (the proof is found in the paper of Wu~\cite{Wu87}):
+For a homeomorphism $\varphi$ on $F$ (orientation preserving if $F$ is orientable), $[\varphi]_F \in {\rm MCG}(F)$ denotes the mapping class of $\varphi$.